SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 # SharePoint Embedded Authentication and Authorization

-To use SharePoint Embedded (SPE), your application will use Microsoft Graph APIs.
-To learn more about Microsoft Graph authentication and authorization, [read here](https://learn.microsoft.com/en-us/graph/auth/auth-concepts?view=graph-rest-1.0).
+To use SharePoint Embedded (SPE), your application needs to use Microsoft Graph.
+Learn more about [Microsoft Graph authentication and authorization](https://learn.microsoft.com/en-us/graph/auth/auth-concepts?view=graph-rest-1.0).
-SPE supports both user delegated and application only access.

-## Authorization

 ### Pre-Requisites